 DA-RT is an organization to improve the credibility, legitimacy, and value of social science research through increasing transparency and openness.
-This site provides research transparency policies and guidelines by Political Science Journals and resources on data sharing and research transparency.
+This site provides research transparency policies and guidelines by political science sournals and resources on data sharing and research transparency.

 This guide provides an authoritative statement of ethical principles for political scientists.
-For data access and production transparency, refer to page 8-10.
+For data access and production transparency, refer to pages 8-10.

 Garret Christensen.
 (2016).
 Manual of Best Practices in Transparent Social Science Research.
 Retrieved from http://www.bitss.org/education/manual-of-best-practices/